XronTrix10/Telegram-Leecher/README.md

  - Added Support For All Type Archive Extraction ( New 🔥)
  - Support for Multi-Part Archive Extraction ( New 🔥)
  - Upload Directly From Colab Container ( New 🔥)
+ - Auto Generate Thumbnail From Video Files ( New 🔥)
  - Zip Folders/Files
  - Upload Files to Telegram
  - Shows Operation Status with bar and percentage